raspberrypilearning/3D-scene/en/step_5.md

 --- /collapse ---

-When you have lots of overlapping sprites you can program your sprites into more layers:
+When you have lots of overlapping sprites, you can program your sprites into more layers:

 --- collapse ---
 ---